Document Kotlin code: KDoc

-The language used to document Kotlin code (the equivalent of Java's JavaDoc) is called KDoc.
-In its essence, KDoc combines JavaDoc's syntax for block tags (extended to support Kotlin's specific constructs) and Markdown for inline markup.
+The language used to document Kotlin code (the equivalent of Java's Javadoc) is called KDoc.
+In essence, KDoc combines Javadoc's syntax for block tags (extended to support Kotlin's specific constructs) and Markdown for inline markup.

 /** and end with

 */.
 Every line of the comment may begin with an asterisk, which is not considered part of the contents of the comment.